No win, no fee Inheritance Act claim

-Contentious probate partner, Naomi Ireson, successfully represented our client in her claim as an adult child under the Inheritance (Provision for Family and Dependents) Act 1975.
+We successfully represented our client in her claim as an adult child under the Inheritance (Provision for Family and Dependants) Act 1975.
 The claim was defended and only settled by agreement a month before trial.
-The claimant received just short of one half of the net estate - including payment of her legal costs – an excellent outcome for an adult child claim.
+The claimant received just short of one half of the net estate, including payment of her legal costs; an excellent outcome for an adult child claim.
 The defendant had to pay her own legal costs.

 The facts of the case

-The claimant’s father died leaving a Will which specified that his entire estate should pass to his eldest daughter, who was a child of his first marriage.
-The claimant was excluded from the Will for reasons completely unknown to her.
-At the time of the deceased’s passing the claimant maintained a close relationship with her father and was just 18 years of age.
+The claimant’s father died leaving a will which specified that his entire estate should pass to his eldest daughter, who was a child of his first marriage.
+Our client was excluded from the will for reasons completely unknown to her.
+At the time of his passing she had a close relationship with her father and was just 18 years of age.
 She had a promising academic future, but required financial provision from her father’s estate to fund her university fees.

 The Defendant’s conduct

-The Defendant’s conduct continued to make life difficult and force legal costs to escalate.
+The defendant’s conduct continued to make life difficult and force legal costs to escalate.
 We invited her to mediate as a means of avoiding the expense of a contested trial.
-The judiciary expects parties to a dispute like this to engage in mediation and costs sanctions can be imposed on a party who refuses to participate.
+Judges expect parties to a dispute like this to engage in mediation and costs penalties can be imposed on a party who refuses to participate.
 We were therefore surprised by her stance.
-We made it quite clear that we would be referring the Defendant’s unhelpful conduct to the trial judge and seeking a costs order against her, whatever the outcome.
+We made it quite clear that we would be referring the defendant’s unhelpful conduct to the trial judge and seeking a costs order against her, whatever the outcome.

-We can only assume that the Defendant’s conduct was based on a hope that if she took a robust stance the Claimant would give up – a high risk strategy at the best of times.
+We can only assume that the defendant’s conduct was based on a hope that if she took a robust stance our client would give up – a high risk strategy at the best of times.
 However our client was resolute and was not going to be intimidated.
-We told the Defendant that our client was not going to back down and we therefore prepared for a contested trial, again incurring yet more legal costs.
+We told the defendant that our client was not going to back down and we therefore prepared for a contested trial, again incurring yet more legal costs.

-A month prior to the trial the Defendant belatedly came to her senses, finally agreeing to enter into 11th hour settlement negotiations.
-A settlement was ultimately reached on the basis of the claimant receiving 45% of the estate, which was a very positive outcome given the facts of the case.
-The Defendant had to pay her own legal costs.
-It is a pity that the Defendant did not embrace negotiation at an earlier stage as it would have saved her a great deal of stress … and a considerable legal bill.
+A month prior to the trial the defendant belatedly came to her senses, finally agreeing to enter into 11th hour settlement negotiations.
+A settlement was ultimately reached on the basis of our client receiving 45% of the estate, which was a very positive outcome given the facts of the case.
+The defendant had to pay her own legal costs.
+It is a pity that the defendant did not embrace negotiation at an earlier stage as it would have saved her a great deal of stress … and a considerable legal bill.